Selling your property

 If you use an estate agent, he or she will usually suggest a notary who can deal with both the seller and the buyer.
 Notary fees are fixed by law, so if you use two notaries the cost will be the same, but the process may be slower.
 Most notaries speak English and you can find a list on the Chambre de Notaires website here.

 The notary will check access rights so make sure you've been honest about these (for example if you have to cross private property to reach your property).
 You'll meet the buyer at the notary's or estate agent's office to sign for the final deed of sale and you'll need to bring your passport or ID, together with a marriage certificate if the property is held in both your and your spouse's name.

-In a property market as buoyant as Luxembourg you may choose to sell your property privately and you can advertise it on Wort Immo, atHome.lu and in newspapers or online platforms like LuxExpats real estate.
+If you own a property in a desirable location, you may choose to sell it privately, and you can advertise it on Wort Immo, atHome.lu and in newspapers or online platforms like LuxExpats real estate.

 You will still need to appoint a notary who can help you through the process including drafting a compromis de vente and checking the validity of the buyer's mortgage.
 You'll need a full description of the property and all the items listed in the section earlier that covers the documents needed.